Screening $p$-Hackers: Dissemination Noise as Bait: Model and Asymptotically Optimal Screening Using Dissemination Noise

 \subsection{The Baseline Model}

-We propose a model that captures the essence of how dissemination noise allows for expertise screening in an environment where agents can $p$-hack, while keeping the model tractable enough to allow for analytic solutions.
-We discuss a number of extensions in Section \ref{sec:discussionandextensions}, and show dissemination noise continues to help in these more general environments.
-Section~\ref{sec:example} contains a numerical simulation that shows the idea and the basic trade-offs for using dissemination noise also hold in a more realistic empirical setting that is richer than the simple model where we derive our analytic results.
-Finally, we incorporate dynamic considerations in Section \ref{sec:dynamicproblem}.
+We propose a model that captures the essence of how dissemination noise allows for expertise screening in an environment where non-expert agents can $p$-hack, while keeping the model tractable enough to allow for analytic solutions.